Speech Therapy for

 • Neurodegenerative disease support

-After a stroke or brain injury, you may also experience changes in speech.
+After a stroke or brain injury, you may also experience changes in your cognitive ability.
 Here are the common symptoms: